bonitasoft/bonita-doc/md/logging.md

 On a Tomcat bundle, you can configure the log level and you can access the log files directly, in `$TOMCAT_HOME/logs`.
 Each file name includes the date when the file was created.
 There are several log files:

-* _bonita.date_.log is the Bonita BPM log file.
+* _bonita.date_.log is the Bonita log file.
-* _catalina.date_.log is the log file for the Tomcat application server used by Bonita BPM Studio.
+* _catalina.date_.log is the log file for the Tomcat application server used by Bonita Studio.
 * _host-manager.date_.log, _localhost.date_.log, and _manager.date_.log are internal Tomcat log files.

 #### WildFly